kaliop-uk/ezmigrationbundle/README.md

     ./Tests/teststack.sh runtests
     ./Tests/teststack.sh stop

-In case you want to run manual commands, eg. the symfony console:
+You can also run a single test case:

-    ./Tests/teststack.sh console cache:clear
+    ./Tests/teststack.sh runtests ./Tests/phpunit/01_CollectionsTest.php

 Note: this will take some time the 1st time your run it, but it will be quicker on subsequent runs.
 Note: make sure to have enough disk space available.

+In case you want to run manually commands, such as the symfony console:

+    ./Tests/teststack.sh console cache:clear

+Or easily get to a database shell prompt:

+    ./Tests/teststack.sh dbconsole

+Or command-line shell prompt to the Docker container where tests are run:

+    ./Tests/teststack.sh shell

 The tests in the Docker container run using the version of debian/php/eZPlatform kernel specified in the file `Tests/docker/docker-compose.yml`.